The historic city center of Venice is pedestrian only. No cars, no big trucks, no bicycles.

 Arrival by train (Venezia Santa Lucia) is at the train station (ferrovia) on the Grand Canal.
 The boat landing for the vaporetto is right in front of the train station.

-Use your Travelcards for rides out to the islands of Murano, Burano and Torcello, and the Lido.
+Use Venezia Unica card for rides out to the islands of Murano, Burano and Torcello, and the Lido.
 Also, it’s fun to take a loop trip – from Pizzale Roma, Line 1 down the Grand Canal to Piazza San Marco, then take Line 2 that goes around Guidecca Canal, back to Piazzale Roma.

 Venice is not a stroller-friendly city.
 There are hundreds of bridges over the canals in Venice, steps up and down each side.
 A child in a stroller will involve a significant amount of lugging the stroller up and then going down, over each bridge.